 Mazunte Oaxaca State, Mexico Travel Guide

 Punta Cometa is a spectacular headland and the southernmost point of Oaxaca.
-It is renowned as one of the best spots in Mexico for watching both sunrise and sunset over the Pacific Ocean, offering panoramic views.
+It is renowned as one of the best spots in Mexico for watching both the rising and setting of the sun over the Pacific Ocean, offering panoramic views.

 Many consider it a sacred site.
 The view extends along the coastline and out to the open ocean, providing a truly memorable experience.